 Hong Kong was transferred to the People's Republic of China in 1997.
 It is a Special Administrative Region under "one country, two systems."
-Lyona said there were still about 25,000 British here.
+Lyona said there were still about 25,000 British.

 Both Chinese and English are official languages.
 Road signs are in English, and cars drive on the left side.
 Hong Kongers love to shop and dine.

 The Chinese have no alphabet.
-Written language consists of characters, squares and lines.
+Written language consists of characters, lines and squares.
 Cantonese is spoken in Hong Kong.

 Lyona knew about Elvis Presley, and we sang "Love Me Tender."
 She helped me check into the hotel in Kowloon.
 The Chinese people I encountered were polite and accommodating.
 They had thick black hair.

 I went to Big Buddha on Lantau Island.
-It is a gigantic statue.
+It is a gigantic statue!
 20% of Hong Kongers are Buddhists.
-I befriended an Australian couple, and we had lunch in a Buddhist monastery.
+I befriended an Australian couple, and we had lunch in the Buddhist monastery.

 I had heard rumors about Hong Kong food.
 The only bad food I got was the Shanghai noodles.
 They were rubbery, and I could not eat them.